jramkiss/jramkiss.github.io/_posts/2019-11-03-one-pager-ulmfit.md

 #### Variable Length Backpropagation Through Time

 Backpropagation through time (BPTT) is the algorithm used to update the weights of an vanilla RNN.
-Each sequence is truncated by a parameter indicating how many tokens to be backpropagated.
+It works by calculating and accumulating errors for each item in a sequence, then updating the network weights.
+This is very computationally expensive, as sequences can be thousands of items long, meaning we have thousands of computations before we update weights.
+Complex co-adaptions can also be formed.
+In Variable Length BPTT, each sequence is truncated by a parameter indicating how many tokens to be backpropagated.

 ## Building the Classifier